shivannis/xandr-docs-public/xandr-docs/mobile-sdk/show-banners-on-android.md

 ---
-title : Show Banners on Android description : This page has instructions and code samples for showing banner ads on Android. ms.custom: android-sdk ms.date : 10/28/2023
+title: Show Banners on Android
+description: This page has instructions and code samples for showing banner ads on Android. ms.custom: android-sdk ms.date: 10/28/2023
 ---

 # Show banners on Android

 This page has instructions and code samples for showing banner ads on Android.

 You can configure your banner ad view using XML, Java, or a mixture of the two.
 The XML and Java equivalents are listed below.

-- `opensdk:placement_id` or `adview.setPlacementID(String placementID)`:
-  The placement ID associated with your app's inventory.
+- `opensdk:placement_id` or `adview.setPlacementID(String placementID)`: The placement ID associated with your app's inventory.
 You must include a placement ID or an error will be thrown.
 Example: `"123456"`.

   > [!NOTE]
   > Beginning with version RC2.8, you can also use an inventory code and member ID to request an ad (placement ID is still supported).
 Currently this is only available from Java (not XML).
 Note that if both inventory code and placement ID are passed in, the inventory code will be passed to the server instead of the placement ID.